CaptainHottub/macro_keyboard/readme.md

 This is my macro keyboard project.
 It uses a Python script that acts as a driver.
+The current version is v2.2.001

 Hi UBCV, if  you were wondering, this is one of Taylor McLaughlin's git hub repositories.